The King In Yellow

 With the fifth tale the reader finds a sort of palate-cleansing collection of short prose-poems leading into the last four stories, which take a sharp turn away from the weird and into the romantic.
 The concluding tales are set in the Parisian art world.

 In modern times The King in Yellow enjoys a reputation largely due to the strength of its first half of macabre tales, but by no means does that make the second half less enjoyable.
-Both halves are written in a quick, light prose style that demonstrates why Chambers was …
+Both halves are written in a quick, light prose style that demonstrates why …

 2 editions